-Laryngopharyngeal Reflux (LPR), also known as Silent Reflux, occurs when food or stomach acids flow back up into the larynx (voice box) or pharynx (throat).
+Laryngopharyngeal Reflux (LPR) occurs when food or stomach acids flow back up into the larynx (voice box) or pharynx (throat).
 This backflow, or reflux, can occur at anytime-day or night, whether a person has eaten or not.

 Why don't I have heartburn?